By K. Dixon Wright

 The surety bond creates a financial safety net for public and private entities that allows projects to go forward.
 Conversely, the lack of available bonding can kill a project.

 For the space shuttle journey, the surety bonding process began a year in advance of the October 2012 move.
-The California Science Center asked contractors bidding on the project to provide a letter by October 17, 2011 guaranteeing that they would be able to arrange surety bonding.
-This requirement needed to be met even though the Center had not yet raised the funds from its donors to pay for the project and there was no plan in place for how it would happen -- in fact, there was no assurance it could even be done.
+The California Science Center asked contractors bidding on the project to provide a letter by Oct.
+17, 2011 guaranteeing that they would be able to arrange surety bonding.
+This requirement needed to be met even though the center had not yet raised the funds from its donors to pay for the project and there was no plan in place for how it would happen--in fact, there was no assurance it could even be done.

 Based on Sarens' worldwide reputation and our 25-year relationship of providing bonding services to their Rigging International subsidiary, Wells Fargo Insurance was able to help Sarens obtain the necessary letter from our surety partner, RLI.